What To Look for During Your Year-End Retirement Check-In

 If You Have Any Extra Savings You Could Put Towards Retirement

-Although many people’s finances have been negatively affected by the pandemic, some people may find that they actually have saved more money this year than usual.
+Although many people's finances were negatively affected by the pandemic, some people have actually saved more money than usual over the past few years.

 Your Mix of Investments